mikr13/constructa-starter-prisma/README.md

 > ⚠️ **Work in Progress** - This starter kit is currently under active development.
 Features and documentation may change frequently.

+## Why?

+Why start with a boilerplate when AI can generate almost an entire app for us?
+Because a solid foundation is still the most important part of building full-stack web applications.
+Even code generators like v0 or bolt.new bootstrap from a starter project.
+It provides consistency and a reliable point of departure.

+On top of that, we can layer in helpful tooling such as AI rules (Cursor Rules, Agents.md, and more) and configuration settings that make it easier for Cursor, Claude, and similar tools to build your app.
+That’s the whole idea behind this project.
+It’s still in an early stage and not production-ready, but it’s already mature enough to create some cool things.

 ## ✨ Features